 Monterey Bay Region Community Organizer

 Lucia joined CPR core staff in June 2016 as the Safe Ag Safe Schools organizer in the Monterey Bay region.
 She graduated from UCSC in 2015 with a combined degree in Biology and Environmental Studies.
 Her prior work includes several stints on organic farms, drawn by issues of community health and food security.
-After graduation she served as a teacher with the AmeriCorps program in Monterey County.
+After graduation she served as a teacher with the AmeriCorps program in Santa Clara County.
 She volunteered with CPR during and after college, including community organizing and lobbying in Sacramento.
 A fluent Spanish speaker, she recently spent two months studying in Guatemala.
 In her free time, you’ll most likely find her hiking.